terraform-redhat/terraform-provider-rhcs/tests/README.md

 To declare the profile cluster type to be run, use the below variable::
 * export CLUSTER_PROFILE = <rosa-tf-profile>

-### To run with ginkgo directly
-This only allow running the test cases one by one. option.
-* Running all the CMS test cases
-  * `ginkgo -v ./tests/e2e`
-* Running a single test case with scenario
-  * `ginkgo -v -focus <case title> ./tests/e2e`
-* Running a set of test case with label filter
-  * `ginkgo run --label-filter <filter> ./tests/e2e`

-### To run on local simulate CI
-This allows run by case filter to simulate CI.
-Anybody can customize the case label filter to filter out the cases want to run
-* Prepare cluster with profile
-  * Check file terraform-provider-rhcs/tests/ci/profiles/tf_cluster_profile.yml to find the supported profiles and detailed configuration
-    * `export CLUSTER_PROFILE=<profile name>`
-  * Export the token
-    * `export RHCS_TOKEN=<rhcs token>`
-  * Export the label filter to locate the preparation case
-    * `export LabelFilter="day1-prepare"`
-  * Run make command
-    * `make e2e_test`
-* Run day2 day1 post cases with profile
-  * Check file terraform-provider-rhcs/tests/ci/profiles/tf_cluster_profile.yml to find the supported profiles and detailed configuration
-    * `export CLUSTER_PROFILE=<profile name>` #If it had been run, then you can skip
-  * Export the token
-    * `export RHCS_TOKEN=<rhcs token>` #If it had been run, then you can skip
-  * Export the label filter to locate the preparation case
-    * `export LabelFilter="(Critical,High)&&(day1-post,day2)&&!Exclude"` #This filter only choose all critical and high priority cases with day1-post and day2
-  * Run make command
-    * `make e2e_test`
-* Run destroy with profile
-  * Check file terraform-provider-rhcs/tests/ci/profiles/tf_cluster_profile.yml to find the supported profiles and detailed configuration
-    * `export CLUSTER_PROFILE=<profile name>` #If it had been run, then you can skip
-  * Export the token
-    * `export RHCS_TOKEN=<rhcs token>` #If it had been run, then you can skip
-  * Export the label filter to locate the preparation case
-    * `export LabelFilter="destroy"` #This filter only choose the destroy case for resources destroy
-  * Run make command
-    * `make e2e_test`
 ### Running a local CI simulation
 This feature allows for running tests through a case filter to simulate CI.
 Anyone can customize the case label filter to select the specific cases that would be run.
 * Prepare cluster with profile